mosse-security/mcsi-library/docs/index.md

-# Welcome to MSCI's Library
+# Welcome to MCSI's Library

 Mossé Cyber Security Institute (MCSI) offers an in-demand education for cyber security professionals.
 With a focus on hands-on experience, MCSI provides students with the skills they need to protect their organizations from cyber threats.